DivineDragonFanClub/pyra-costume/README.md

 ### Notes on Resources folder

-This contains a body model for targeting costume sizing.
+This contains male and female body models for targeting costume sizing.
 These are courtesy [Yunaka Yoshizawa](https://gamebanana.com/members/2904794)

 ### Special thanks